kavinwkp/DMPEL/README.md

 sh exp_scripts/lifelong_scripts/dmpel.sh
 ```

 Note that the pretrained model path should be the same as the final checkpoint you saved during pretraining.
+We also provide our [pretraining checkpoint](https://huggingface.co/leiyuheng/DMPEL/tree/main) to facilitate the replication of results presented in the main paper.